bruceravel/demeter/documentation/Athena/ui/mark.rst

    would have worked in this case, given this set of group names.

 Regular expressions are a large and fascinating topic of study, but beyond the scope of this document.
+Try
-Check out the link above read Wikipedia's `excellent article on regular expressions <http://en.wikipedia.org/wiki/Regular_expression>`__ for more information. `Mastering Regular
+Wikipedia's `excellent article on regular expressions <http://en.wikipedia.org/wiki/Regular_expression>`__ for more information. `Mastering Regular